doitsujin/dxbc-spirv/README.md

 ## Feature support

 ### DXBC
-- Minimum precison is supported, with both `min10float` and `min16float` being lowered to a 16-bit or 32-bit floating point type depending on the provided compile options.
+- Minimum precision is supported, with both `min10float` and `min16float` being lowered to a 16-bit or 32-bit floating point type depending on the provided compile options.
 Min-precision integer types are lowered to 16 or 32-bit integers accordingly.